Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: Canada

 The Toronto Zoo opened in 1974 with a vision to be a world-class conservation and education center.
-Located just outside the city, it is Canada’s largest zoo and is divided into regions representing different continents, such as Africa, Asia and the Americas.
+Located just outside the city, it is Canada’s largest zoo and is divided into regions representing different continents, including Africa, Asia, and the Americas.

-Visitors can see animals like gorillas, polar bears, tigers and over 5,000 other creatures, all living in spacious exhibits that replicate their natural habitats.
-The zoo also emphasizes research and breeding programs to protect endangered species.
+Visitors can see gorillas, polar bears, tigers, and over 5,000 other animals, all living in spacious exhibits designed to replicate their natural habitats.
+The zoo also focuses on research and breeding programs to protect endangered species.

-Fun Fact: With animals spread across such diverse regions, the Toronto Zoo gives visitors a mini “world tour” of wildlife in a single day.
+With animals spread across such diverse regions, the Toronto Zoo offers visitors a mini “world tour” of wildlife in a single day.

 Frequently Asked Questions — Biggest Zoos in the World